South Dakota AG got speeding ticket days before crash trial

 Rep. Will Mortensen, a freshman Republican legislator from Hughes County, had introduced impeachment proceedings in February.
 But impeachment quickly stalled in the House, and lawmakers said they would revisit the matter after the trial concluded.
 Mortensen said lawmakers were still considering whether to move forward with impeachment.

-“I continue to be helpful that the attorney general will step down,” he said.
+“I continue to be hopeful that the attorney general will step down,” he said.

-Note: This story has corrected a quote from Rep. Will Mortensen.
-He said he was “hopeful” the attorney general would step down, not “helpful.”